mmistakes/minimal-mistakes/_drafts/2023-04-15-functional-error-handling-in-kotlin.md

 }
 ```

-When the job was not found, we threw a `NoSuchElementException` for this first implementation.
+When the job was not found, we threw a `NoSuchElementException`.
+Easy peasy.

 Now that we have our `Jobs` module, we can use it in a program.
 Let's say we want to retrieve the salary associated with a particular job.
 The program is straightforward, but it's enough to show the problem: